-Between 1 January 2016 and 27 July 2016, a total of 90 confirmed cases of Zika virus have been reported in New Zealand.
+In 2016, a total of 93 confirmed cases of Zika virus were reported in New Zealand.
 Visit the ESR website for weekly updates.

 All cases of Zika reported in New Zealand have been connected to recent travel to countries where an outbreak was occurring.

-Cases reported in New Zealand peaked in February, and have been consistently low since then.
-We anticipate that numbers will likely remain low over winter.
+Cases reported in New Zealand peaked in February 2016, and have been consistently low since then.
+We anticipate that numbers will likely remain low.
 However, it is important for anyone travelling overseas to be aware of mosquito-borne illnesses which may be present, and take precautions to prevent being bitten.

 Only around 1 in 5 people who are infected with Zika experience any symptoms.
 The virus causes mild symptoms that can last from 4–7 days.
 If someone does get symptoms, they are likely to occur within a few days to a week after being infected, but they may take up to 12 days to appear.